AI context

 - Outcomes (what works now)

-Using MCP resources from your IDE
+Using AI context from your IDE

 When prompting your IDE assistant, include the backlog Item ID (for example